dockstore/azul/.github/PULL_REQUEST_TEMPLATE/anvilprod-promotion.md

 - [ ] Target branch is `anvilprod`
 - [ ] Name of PR branch matches `promotions/yyyy-mm-dd-anvilprod`
-- [ ] On ZenHub, PR is connected to the promotion issue it resolves
+- [ ] PR is linked to the promotion issue it resolves
 - [ ] PR description links to connected issue
-- [ ] Title of connected issue matches `Promotion yyyy-mm-dd`
+- [ ] Title of linked issue matches `Promotion yyyy-mm-dd`
-- [ ] PR title starts with title of connected issue followed by ` anvilprod`
+- [ ] PR title starts with title of linked issue followed by ` anvilprod`
-- [ ] PR title references the connected issue
+- [ ] PR title references the linked issue
-- [ ] The promoted issues are part of the same sprint as the connected issue

 ### Author (reindex, API changes)